currymottled/CapstoneBPController/README.md

 | Live State Estimation  | Signal processing & analysis (blood pressure & flow) |
 | Actuators              | Cardiac drugs                                 |

-The system as a whole has more parts (sensors, database, data relay etc.), but these issues are routine.
-This project will include a database for storing results, sensors to use as inputs alongside simulated inputs (heart rate, electrocardiogram), and a dashboard.
-These are largely side-tasks, however.
+The system as a whole has more parts (sensors, database, data relay etc.), these are handled in other repository.

 For now the structure of the files looks like this:
 ## Project Structure